-Student complaints may be submitted to the President, the Dean of the Faculty, Vice President for Student Affairs, or the Dean of Students, depending on the nature of the complaint.
+Student complaints may be submitted to the President, Provost, Vice President for Student Affairs, or Dean of Students, depending on the nature of the complaint.
 Student complaint files shall be maintained by each of these offices for review by representatives of accrediting agencies.